 Students on academic suspension will be required to meet with an educational planner/counselor prior to re-enrollment.

 Note: If at the end of any term in which the College recalculates the overall institution GPA, a student’s status reaches good standing, the sequence begins over.
-For example, if the student has been on academic warning, but then raised his/her status to good standing, then the next term in which the student's overall institution GPA falls below 2.0, the student will again be placed on academic warning status.
+For example, if the student has been on academic warning, but then raised their status to good standing, then the next term in which the student's overall institution GPA falls below 2.0, the student will again be placed on academic warning status.